Payroll - Employment Allowance

-Tick the Claim Employment Allowance box and where an amount of employment allowance has been already claimed in a another payroll system, enter that amount in the Allowance Already Claimed field.
-If that is not the case leave the field blank.
+Tick the Claim Employment Allowance box and where part of the current employment allowance has been already claimed in a another payroll system, enter that amount in the Allowance Already Claimed field.
+See below for another action that will be required.
 Click SUBMIT to confirm.
-Employment Allowance will now be recorded automatically for each payroll run in turn until a maximum of £3,000 has been claimed.
+Employment Allowance will now be recorded automatically for each payroll run in turn until the maximum has been claimed.

 Letting HMRC know you are claiming Employment Allowance